DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

-How to Start with Gantt for .Net
+Gantt with .Net Tutorial
 ===============================

-This tutorial will give you step-by-step instructions on creating Gantt with ASP.Net and REST on the server side.
+This tutorial will give you step-by-step instructions on creating Gantt with ASP.NET and REST on the server side.

-You can also explore other Gantt server-side integration possibilities by choosing one of the following tutorials:
+You can also explore other server-side integration possibilities of Gantt by choosing one of the following tutorials:

 - desktop/how_to_start.md
 - desktop/howtostart_nodejs.md
 - desktop/howtostart_ruby.md

-We will make use of ASP.NET MVC 5 web platform and Web Api 2 controller for REST API to create a Gantt application.
+We will make use of ASP.NET MVC 5 web platform and Web API 2 controller for REST API to create a Gantt application.
 To organize communication with database the [Entity Framework](http://www.asp.net/entity-framework) will be used.
 We will build our application with the help of the Visual Studio IDE.